 The award-winning English film “The Bridge on the River Kwai”, which won seven Academy Awards in 1958 was filmed in the backdrop of the Makandewa rainforest.
 A location within the forest was chosen to film a part of the film.
 This location was chosen to film the incident, in which the bridge was blown off making the train fall into the river.
 The reminiscence of the bridge that was specifically built for the film still can be seen at the site.

 Why Makandewa is among the best Kitulgala visiting places?

-There are few trekking routes in Makandewa forest.
-However, the most popular is the trek which starts from the hanging bridge.
-Makandewa rainforest is dense with various sizes of tropical trees and plants, and here you can witness the three canopies created by varying sizes of trees and plants they are bush, canopy and upper canopy.
-The sun rays cannot penetrate into the forest through the thick formation of the canopy and upper canopy; therefore, it remains dark even during midday.
+There are few trekking routes in Makandewa Forest.
+However, the most popular is the trek, which starts from Remnants Bridge.
+Makandewa rainforest is dense with variegated canopy trees and plants.
+Why is it that you can see the three canopies created by varying sizes of trees and plants here?
+They are the forest canopy, the upper canopy, and the lower canopy.
+The sun’s rays cannot penetrate into the forest through the thick formation of the canopy and upper canopy; therefore, it remains dark even during midday.